 Third, the associations between retinal changes and dementia remain inconclusive.
 For instance, the associations of smaller vessel calibers with AD were not replicated by Williams et al.59, and the association of narrower arteriolar caliber with AD found by the Singapore Epidemiology of Eye Disease program study was also lost after adjusting for confounding cardiovascular factors48.
-Furthermore, increased venular and arteriolar tortuosity in AD has also not been consistently observed47,59.
-It is also noted that in a large-scale study, the association of arteriolar fractal dimension with dementia was lost in the fully adjusted model59.
+Furthermore, increased venular and arteriolar tortuosities in AD are also not consistently observed47,59.
+It is also noted that the association of arteriolar fractal dimension with dementia was lost in a fully adjusted model59.

-Fourth, the computer-assisted analysis programs are only semi-automated and require manual adjustment by trained graders49,121.
-Manual input, even following a standardized protocol, may introduce additional variability in the retinal measurements.
+Fourth, the computer-assisted analysis programs at this stage are only semi-automated and require manual adjustments by trained graders49,121.
+Manual inputs, even following a standardized protocol, may introduce additional variability in the retinal measurements.

-Future applications of the method: In terms of scientific research, given the accessibility of the retina and its similarities with the brain, the retina appears to offer a promising means of studying AD-related changes in the cerebral microvasculature and neuronal structure.
-Since dementia is now thought to involve vascular processes84–90,122, retinal imaging may provide new insights into the microvascular etiology (versus macrovascular etiology) of dementia10,35,58,106,108,123 and facilitate our understanding on different dementia subtypes.
-In addition, as the association between retinal changes and dementia remains inconclusive, this protocol can also be used to further examine the utility of retinal imaging in population screening or diagnosis of dementia.
+Future applications of the method: Given the accessibility of the retina and its similarities to other parts of CNS, the retina is an excellent “window” for studying the effect of dementia on cerebral microvasculature and neuronal structure.
+Since dementia is now thought to involve vascular processes84–90,122, imaging and quantifying retinal microvasculature using this protocol may also provide new insights into the microvascular etiology (versus macrovascular etiology) of dementia10,35,58,106,108,123 and facilitate our understanding on different dementia subtypes.

-In terms of clinical research, retinal imaging might potentially be used in clinical settings to facilitate the preclinical diagnosis or risk assessment of dementia, to confirm clinically diagnosed AD, and to monitor the disease progression or response to therapy.
+In addition, retinal imaging might potentially be used in clinical settings to facilitate the preclinical diagnosis or risk assessment of dementia, to confirm clinically diagnosed AD, and to monitor the disease progression or response to therapy.
 The application of retinal imaging in population screening is particularly intriguing as neuronal and microvascular changes, which might be reflected by similar retinal changes, occur much earlier than the appearance of cortical atrophy and cognitive decline124,125.
+Consistently, studies have shown that RNFL and GC-IPL thicknesses were reduced in patients with mild cognitive impairment (MCI) and AD when compared with health controls, but the differences in RNFL and GC-IPL thicknesses between patients with MCI and those with AD were not statistically significant8, suggesting that thinning of RNFL and GC-IPL is an early event in AD pathology.
 However, the strength of associations between retinal imaging measures and dementia is only modest and several retinal correlates of AD have not been consistently observed8,47,48,59,109.
-More prospective clinical studies with large cohorts are required to evaluate the clinical utility of retinal imaging in the diagnosis and monitoring of AD.
+This protocol can potentially be adopted by more prospective clinical studies with large cohorts to evaluate the clinical utility of retinal imaging in the pre-clinical diagnosis of AD.

-In terms of the technical aspects of our method, recent advances in retinal imaging techniques, such as the ultra-wide field retinal imaging and the OCT-angiography, may allow us to obtain more information from the retina.
-The ultra-wide field retinal imaging technology, based on the principle of confocal laser scanning microscopy combined with a concave elliptical mirror, can capture up to 200o of the retina in a single image without pupil dilation126,127 and thus allow more extensive assessment of peripheral retinal lesions.
-It is possible that assessment of more peripheral vessels may provide an even better representation of the overall retinal vasculature17.
-It has been reported that the ultra-wide field retinal imaging can achieve satisfactory performance in both vessel segmentation and width estimation.
+Recent advances in retinal imaging techniques, such as the ultra-wide field retinal imaging and the OCT-angiography, may allow us to obtain more information from the retina.
+The ultra-wide field retinal imaging technology, based on the principle of confocal laser scanning microscopy combined with a concave elliptical mirror, can capture up to 200o of the retina in a single image without pupil dilation126,127.
+This allows more extensive assessment of peripheral retinal lesions, which may provide more information on the overall retinal vasculature17.
+It has been reported that the ultra-wide field retinal imaging can achieve satisfactory performance in both vessel segmentation and width estimation128.
 In addition, the invention of OCT-angiography also allows non-dye-based mapping of the retinal capillary network, which might provide more information on microvascular changes related to dementia.
-In view of image analysis methods, more research is required to explore other state-of-the-art image processing and quantitative methods, such as tree topology estimation128, to analyze the images captured by these imaging modalities.
+In view of image analysis methods, more research is required to explore other state-of-the-art image processing and quantitative methods, such as tree topology estimation129, to analyze the images captured by these novel imaging modalities.